 If you have a sweet tooth to satisfy, I’d suggest heading directly to Kennedy’s Bakery.
 This hometown favorite has been serving the community since 1925.
 You’ll find made-from-scratch baked goods ranging from fresh-baked bread to Tea Cookies, Cream Sticks, and so much more waiting for you.

 Where to Stay in Cambridge

 We enjoyed our stay at the Fairfield Inn & Suites by Marriott.
-The room was large, and clean and the beds were comfortable.
-The hotel is also minutes from downtown Cambridge and located directly off the Interstate.
+The room was large and clean, and the beds were comfortable.
+The hotel is also minutes from downtown Cambridge and located directly off I-70.